Nithira17/098_LLMinators/README.md

 ### 5. Final Vote Calculation
 After determining the final percentages, the total vote count is adjusted based on the estimated population size (17.1 million).
 This provides a clearer understanding of the number of votes each candidate is expected to receive.

+## Sentiment Analysis
+To assess public sentiment towards candidates by analyzing text data from social media and news sources.
+This helps to understand the emotional tone of public discourse, which can be crucial for interpreting polling data.

+## Techniques Used

+### Data Collection

+- **Tool:** Twitter API
+- **Process:**
+  - Collected recent tweets mentioning the candidates of interest.
+  - Used the `tweepy` library to fetch tweets based on specific search queries related to each candidate.

+### Text Preprocessing

+- **Objective:** To clean and standardize the text data for analysis.
+- **Process:**
+  - Replaced mentions and URLs with placeholders to focus on the content of the tweets.
+  - Ensured that the sentiment analysis is not influenced by specific users or external links mentioned in the tweets.

+### Sentiment Analysis Model

+- **Tool:** RoBERTa model
+- **Process:**
+  - **Tokenization:** Converted text into a format suitable for model input using the RoBERTa tokenizer.
+  - **Model Inference:** Passed tokenized text through the RoBERTa model to obtain sentiment scores.
+The model was pre-trained on Twitter data to effectively classify sentiments in social media contexts.
+  - **Softmax Function:** Applied the softmax function to the model's output to convert raw scores into probabilities, representing the likelihood of each sentiment class (positive, neutral, negative).

+### Sentiment Classification

+- **Objective:** To categorize each tweet into one of three sentiment classes: positive, neutral, or negative.
+- **Process:**
+  - Assigned sentiment labels based on the highest probability from the model’s output.

 ## ChatBot

 This feature is a chatbot that allows users to query the manifestos and policies of prominent Sri Lankan candidates, view pre-election poll results, and get general information on the election.
 Built with Langchain and RAG (Retrieval-Augmented Generation) architecture, the model uses PDF documents of candidates' manifestos, web search tools, and poll predictions to provide insightful answers.